Preparation for Laser Hair Removal

 Choosing a doctor for the procedure is very important.
 The doctor should be board certified in a specialty such as dermatology or cosmetic surgery and should have an expertise in laser hair removal.
 Patients should be careful about spas, salons or other establishments that allow nonmedical individuals to do laser hair removal.

 Before the procedure, schedule a discussion with a doctor.
-The doctor will enquire about the medical history along with the details of medication that are being used.
+The doctor will inquire about the medical history along with the details of medication that are being used.
 The doctor will explain more about benefits, risks, and expectations of the procedure.
 At the initial visits, the patient can enquire about the treatment plan and the expected costs.
 The following precautions can be taken by the individual before the session to ensure a better result.

 Minimize the exposure to the sun.
 Tanned skin can further lead to issues like skin lightening.
 Individuals with tan have to wait until the tan is completely disappeared.